JoshMcguigan/estream/README.md

 I also configure a few mappings to quickly open/close/toggle the quickfix window and the Vim terminal.
 You can check those out [here](https://github.com/JoshMcguigan/dotvim/blob/master/vimrc).

+### Developer notes

+To publish a new release, update the version in `Cargo.toml`, then create a new release on GitHub.
+CI will build and publish new binaries.
+Then update the install instructions on the readme.

+To test a local build of the software, run `cargo build`, then manually copy the binary to `$VIM_HOME/plugged/estream/bin/estream`.

 ### Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.